The Most Expensive Gaming Keyboard in the World 2022

 6. USB keyboard

 These versatile wireless keyboards connect to your PC using a small device called a dongle that plugs into one of your laptop’s USB ports.
-The dongle transmits a signal between the laptop and the keyboard to enable wireless typing.
+The dongle transmits a signal between the computer and the keyboard to enable wireless typing.
 A USB keyboard doesn’t require a WiFi or Bluetooth connection, so you can always connect it to your device.

 7. Bluetooth keyboard

-These keywords are slightly more expensive than other wireless keyboard models, Bluetooth keyboards offer a variety of features and benefits.
+These keywords are slightly more expensive than other wireless keyboard models.
+Bluetooth keyboards offer a variety of features and benefits.
 As the name suggests, this keyboard syncs with your laptop using a Bluetooth connection.

 8. Gaming keyboard

-9. Flexible keyboard
+9. Flexible Keyboard

 The flexible keyboard is specially designed for easy carrying and durability.
 In addition, the silicone material is easy to clean and resistant to water and dirt.